Updated: Jan 12

 The Mombasa to Kisumu (on Lake Victoria) railway line had been constructed between 1896 and 1902, and over 36,000 workers had been recruited in India to build it.
 During the construction man-eating lions preyed on the workers in the Tsavo region, and indignant local tribes sometimes physically attempted to stop the work.

-After the war started in 1914 the British decided that they must have a branch railway line built in order to invade German East Africa (Tanzania), and specialized Indian Army troops (Railway Construction Companies of the Indian Sappers & Miners) were shipped from Mombasa along with railway lines and apparatus, engines and rolling stock.
+After the war started in 1914 the British decided that they must have a branch railway line built in order to invade German East Africa (Tanzania), and specialized Indian Army troops (Railway Construction Companies of the Indian Sappers & Miners) were shipped from India along with railway lines and apparatus, engines and rolling stock.

 They started constructing the line westwards from Voi on the main line towards Taveta on the German East Africa border.